 The Canton Administration Building is now open on a limited basis.
 A portion of the first floor is accessible to the public on Tuesday – Thursday, 9 a.m. - 3 p.m.
 All visitors will be screened upon entering.
 There is a limit of 10 visitors allowed in the main lobby at any given time, and all must adhere to social distancing guidelines.
 Service windows are open at the Clerk’s and Treasurer’s offices.
 All other departments are providing limited service in the Board Room.

 A complete list of program and event cancellations/postponements can be found here.
 Version OptionsCOVID-19 UpdatesHeadlin

-As of April 3, Canton has 161 confirmed Coronavirus cases and four deaths.
-There are a total of 2,586 cases in Wayne County (excluding the City of Detroit).
-This information will be updated daily.
+As of August 9, Canton has had 803 confirmed Coronavirus cases and 62 deaths.
+There have been 13,839 cases in Wayne County (excluding the City of Detroit).

 The CDC has recommended the use of facial coverings when out in public.
 Please note: The cloth face coverings recommended are not surgical masks or N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.